 A grocery store cheese case favorite is surprisingly simple to replicate in your home kitchen.
-From chips and crackers to veggies, there’s nearly nothing this creamy, flavorful Jarlsberg cheese dip won’t pair well with.
-It may become one of your favorite snacks.
-It’s sure to be a crowd pleaser at your next gathering.
+From chips and crackers to vegetables, there’s nearly nothing this creamy, flavorful Jarlsberg cheese dip won’t pair well with.
+This beloved Kroger deli counter staple is sure to become one of your favorite snacks and is sure to be a crowd pleaser at your next gathering.
+What makes this copycat version so appealing is its incredible simplicity, requiring just three ingredients and seconds of mixing to create a sophisticated appetizer that rivals the store-bought version.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.